ADD CONDITION

 Do not use if allergic to chlorhexidine gluconate or any other ingredient in this product.
 Use is contraindicated in patients with known allergies to chlorhexidine gluconate.

-Additionally, do not use as a preoperative skin preparation, particularly on the head or face, to avoid potential complications.
+Do not use as a preoperative skin preparation, particularly on the head or face, to avoid complications associated with surgical procedures.

-Routine use is not recommended for wounds that involve more than the superficial layers of the skin, as this may hinder proper healing.
+Additionally, do not use if there are wounds that involve more than the superficial layers of the skin, as this may increase the risk of adverse reactions.

-Keep out of eyes, ears, and mouth, as contact may cause serious and permanent injury, including potential deafness if instilled in the middle ear through perforated eardrums.
-If contact occurs, rinse thoroughly with water.
+Keep out of eyes, ears, and mouth; contact with these areas may cause serious and permanent injury, including potential deafness if instilled in the middle ear through perforated eardrums.

 Warnings and Precautions